-Let me tell you, I guess, three quick things.
+Let me tell you, I guess three quick things.
 The biggest tragedy is that you just start too late.
-You might have got to the promised land, but you started too late.
-The second biggest tragedy is that you spend 12 months and decide not to move forward with something that you could have known wasn't going to work one month in.
-And so really trying to get the process right to minimize the likelihood that you spend a lot more time than necessary to ultimately not move forward, because lots of institutions don't have the time to get it wrong more than once or twice.
+You might have got to the Promised Land, but you started too late.
+The second biggest tragedy is that you spend 12 months and decide not to move forward with something that you could have known wasn't gonna work one month in.
+And so, really trying to get the process right to minimize the likelihood that you spend a lot more time than necessary to ultimately not move forward.
+Because lots of institutions don't have the time to get it wrong more than once or twice.
+And what that issue is, it may be, look, where the Jesuits know the Franciscans.
+And the big issue here is that it could be, is the real estate worth 5 million bucks or 50 million bucks?
+The big issue was that it mean, who knows what the bigger issue is?
+But our strong view is try to figure out what the big issue is, and as quickly and quietly as you can make some progress on that because you really don't want to spend 12, 24 months on something which doesn't happen.

-And what the issue is, it may be, look, we're the Jesuits and they're the Franciscans, and the big issue here is that.
-It could be, is the real estate worth \$5 million bucks or \$50 million bucks?
-The big issue was that.
-I mean, who knows what the big issue is, but our strong view is, try to figure out what the big issue is, and as quickly and quietly as you can, make some progress on that, because you really don't want to spend 12, 24 months on something which doesn't happen--not because it's bad that it didn't happen, because if you could have know much earlier, your degrees of freedom and your time to make wise choices and to have control over your destiny rather than simply being ruled by events may be much, much reduced.
+Not because it's bad that it didn't happen, but because if you could have known much earlier your degrees of freedom and your time to make wise choices and to have control over your destiny rather than simply being ruled by events may be much, much reduced.

-DOUG LEDERMAN: What are the conditions that need to be in place for an institution to choose to do this, to believe it needs to change fundamentally and to reach out to you, thinking that some kind of significant partnership is worth considering?
+What are the conditions that need to be in place for an institution to choose to do this, to believe it needs to change fundamentally and to reach out to you thinking that some kind of significant partnership is worth considering?